 Haibun has naturally followed haiku in migrating from Japan to new lands and languages, becoming increasingly popular in recent years.
-Elizabeth Lamb reports, in the Haiku Society of America book A Haiku Path, that the first true English-language haibun was published in 1964 by Canadian writer Jack Cain (12).
-[In actuality, Carolyn Kizer’s “A Month in Summer” predates Cain’s haibun by two years, published in Kenyon Review in the summer of 1962, where it was even identified as a haibun.]
-In the decades since Cain’s “Paris” haibun first appeared, many haiku writers have tested the haibun waters, using various Japanese haibun as guides, such as Bashō’s famous Oku no Hosomichi (translated variously as “Narrow Road to the Interior,” “Narrow Road to the Far North,” and “Back Roads to Far Towns”).
+Elizabeth Lamb reports, in the Haiku Society of America book A Haiku Path, that the first English-language haibun, “Paris,” was published in 1964 by Canadian writer Jack Cain (12).
+But in actuality, Carolyn Kizer’s “A Month in Summer” predates Cain’s haibun by two years, published in Kenyon Review in the summer of 1962, where it was even identified as a haibun.
+In the decades since these two haibun first appeared, many haiku writers have tested the haibun waters, using various Japanese haibun as guides, such as Bashō’s famous Oku no Hosomichi (translated variously as “Narrow Road to the Interior,” “Narrow Road to the Far North,” and “Back Roads to Far Towns”).
 The results of these forays into this heightened form of prose appear regularly in most of the leading English-language haiku journals.

 In answer to the question “What distinguishes a haibun from an ordinary essay?”
 Makoto Ueda has written the following:

 A haibun usually (though not necessarily) ends with haiku.
 The implication is that a haibun is a perfect prose complement to the haiku. . . .
 The word haibun means haiku prose, a prose piece written in the spirit of haiku.
 The essential qualities of haiku are seen in the haibun in their prose equivalents, as it were.
 A haibun has, for instance, the same sort of brevity and conciseness as a haiku.
 (Matsuo Bashō, 121)